cartrawler/cartrawler.github.io/docs/ios/customisation/darkMode.md

 ## Set up

 You can configure dark mode support in the SDK by setting the property `userInterfaceStyle` in the `CTStyle` class.

+{: .note}
 By default, dark mode is off.

 The following values are supported: